way76/stonemnsetup/README.md

 `MN1 YOUR_IP:22323 93HaYBVUCYjEMeeH1Y4sBGLALQZE1Yc1K64xiqgX37tGBDQL8Xg 2bcd3c84c84f87eaa86e4e56834c92927a07f9e18718810b92e0d0324456a67c 0` Save and close.

-3. Open masternodes tab, right click your masternode and "start alias."
+3. First make sure the VPS Masternode fully synced, you can verify this by typing "stonecoin-cli getinfo" without quotes.
+Open masternodes tab, right click your masternode and "start alias."
 It will read PRE-ENABLED and will turn to ENABLED in about 15 minutes.

 **Congratulations, you're now setup!
 Enjoy collecting your pebbles, trade them, accept them, Hodl them and may someday they turn into valuable Stones!
 Thank you for supporting the Stonecoin Rockchain!!**